 Christian Education Committee

 The Technology Committee is a group of techno enthusiasts that use their interests and skills to support the ministries at Zion.
 Their responsibilities include, but are not limited to, maintaining and designing the website (zluth.com), recording sermons, monitoring video and audio recording equipment, photographing church events, producing videos for VBS and other ministries.
 The Committee works toward implementing technology and electronic solutions to better serve the congregation.
-For more information or suggestions, email the committee at email@example.com.
+For more information or suggestions, contact the church office.

 And Jesus came and said to them, “All authority in heaven and on earth has been given to me.